SystemsGenetics/KINC/docs/installation.rst

    export QTDIR="$HOME/Qt/5.7.1/gcc_64"
    export PATH="$QTDIR/bin:$PATH"

-Install StatsLib and CGEM
+Install StatsLib and GCEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Both are StatsLib and CGEM are header-only libraries.
+Both StatsLib and GCEM are header-only libraries.
 To install them, you only need to download the packages and put them where they can be found.
 The easiest location is in ``/usr/local/include`` (which requires root access).
 For more detailed instructions, please follow the download and installation instructions for each package.

 Install ACE
 ~~~~~~~~~~~